CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 Dimitrije Cabarkapa.
 (2022).
 Game Statistics That Discriminate Winning and Losing in the NBA.
 PLOS ONE.
 Mahmoud M. Nourayi.
 Strategically Driven Rule Changes in NBA: Causes and Consequences.
 The Sport Journal.
 Feng Wang.
 (2022).
 What are the changes in basketball shooting pattern and accuracy in the NBA in the past decade?
 Frontiers.
+OpenAI.
+(2024, May 3).
+OpenAI Chat.
+Retrieved from https://chat.openai.com